 Auxiliary Slug Source

-This is the “tie-breaker” that will be used if the slug is not unique.
+This is the “tie-breaker” that will be used if the slug built using the first one or two sources is not unique.

 Advanced Proxy Post Settings